Platform Subscription Terms of Service

 The “Effective Date” of this Agreement is the date which is the earlier of (a) Customer’s initial access to any Product through any online provisioning, registration or order process or (b) the effective date of the first Order.
 This Agreement will govern Customer’s initial purchase on the Effective Date as well as any future purchases made by Customer that reference this Agreement.
 StreamSets may modify this Agreement from time to time as permitted in Section 19 (Modifications).

 Purchase from Reseller: If Customer purchases the Products from an authorized partner or reseller of StreamSets, including any marketplace (“Reseller”), Customer’s use of the Products will be governed by this Agreement, subject to Section 20.14 (Reseller Orders) below.

 By indicating your acceptance of this Agreement or accessing or using the Products, you are agreeing to be bound by the terms and conditions of this Agreement.
 Each party expressly agrees that this Agreement is legally binding upon it.

 1. Overview.
 StreamSets Products are designed to enable Customer to configure, manage and monitor Data Pipelines.
 StreamSets offers certain Products as Software and certain Products as a Service.
-Data Tools (for configuring Data Pipelines) are deployed as Software while Control Tools (for managing and monitoring Data Pipelines) are provided as a Service (unless otherwise specified in the applicable Order.
+Data Tools (for configuring Data Pipelines) are deployed as Software while Control Tools (for managing and monitoring Data Pipelines) are provided as a Service as specified in the applicable Order.
 Unless agreed to otherwise in writing, during the Subscription Term Products specified on an Order as Software may only be used as Software and Products specified on an Order as a Service may only be used as a Service.

 2. StreamSets Products.